Dual-Life/Pod-Usage/README.md

 - `-exitval` _value_

     The desired exit status to pass to the **exit()** function.
-    This should be an integer, or else the string "NOEXIT" to indicate that control should simply be returned without terminating the invoking process.
+    This should be an integer, or else the string `NOEXIT` to indicate that control should simply be returned without terminating the invoking process.